-Wolcome!
-Here are Earth’s layers drawn to scale:
+Welcome!
+Here are Earth’s layers drawn to scale with the convection rolls pattern added:

+This is the equator section.
 Learn about the model of the Convection Cell System of the Earth!
 It is like magic, and it is surprising how geology can be explained according to physics of the Earth’s mantle.
-Just look at the 100 examples collected as blog posts on this site.
+Just look at more than 100 examples collected as blog posts on this site.
 This is new, useful and interesting.

-A stepwise explanation is shown through this link:
+A stepwise explanation is shown through these links:

 The base of the model is added, showing sectors of convection rolls: